ARLINGTON's

 David – N. Edison St.

 I wish it weren’t so, but Arlington has chosen self-inflicting zoning chaos.
 Recently, 38 previously voided EHO permits magically flipped from “voided” to “approved,” and the County is accepting new EHO applications.
 But the EHO zoning case – Nordgren v County Board – sits actively appealed to the Supreme Court of Virginia.
-Anyone that purchases an EHO property in the meantime will be without notice that at any moment the property can be in violation as a result of Court ruling.
+Anyone that purchases an EHO property in the meantime will be without notice that at any moment the property can be in violation as a result of a Court ruling.
 There is little to gain by rushing to resume an EHO process before a final court disposition.

 Amber – N. Veitch St.